CoderYihaoWang/KeyPoint/README.md

 - Like articles and comments
   - liked articles are gathered in "I liked" page.
   - likes show the popularity of articles and comments besides them.
+- Tags
+  - attach tags to articles
+  - browse articles with a certain tag

 #### On setup
-- nothing needs to be done.
+- If you choose to deploy the project yourself, rather than user the already deployed version, run /scripts/initSchema.sql first
+- If you run initSchema.sql BEFORE the presentation date, please contact one of our group members, as we need to add sample data for presentation

 #### Accounts for testing and evaluation
-- username: Kalvin, password: kkkkkkkk
+- Test account - username: Kalvin, password: kkkkkkkk
+- Database account: user=taz, password=PutsTheTazInTazmania